How Many Human Survey Respondents is a Large Language Model Worth? An Uncertainty Quantification Perspective: Introduction

 However, a growing body of evidence suggests that LLMs are not perfectly aligned with the human population and, in some cases, the misalignment can be substantial \citep{AAK23, SDL23, GLB25}.
 This raises critical concerns about the reliability of insights derived from LLM-generated data.
 It remains a challenge how to properly simulate human responses using LLMs and how to account for their imperfections when using the simulated samples to make inference about the true human population.

-We propose to address this challenge through the lens of \emph{uncertainty quantification}.
-Specifically, we seek to use LLM-generated data to construct confidence intervals (or confidence sets) for population parameters (e.g., the mean) of human responses.
-A central question in this process is:
+To make the problem concrete, consider a surveyor who wishes to estimate the average human response to a Likert-scale survey question.
+The surveyor may prompt an LLM to simulate human respondents and use the synthetic responses in place of human data.
+However, due to LLM misalignment, na\"{i}vely generating a large number of synthetic responses can lead to an estimate that appears precise but is systematically biased.
+This naturally motivates the following two questions:

-On one hand, generating too many samples risks overfitting the synthetic distribution, which may deviate from the real human population.
-On the other hand, generating too few samples yields overly wide and uninformative confidence intervals.
+We propose to address these questions through the lens of \emph{uncertainty quantification}.
+Specifically, we seek to use LLM-generated data to construct a confidence interval (or confidence set) for a population parameter (e.g., the mean) of human responses.
+The resulting confidence interval provides a statistically valid range of plausible values for the true human population parameter, and quantifies the uncertainty of the synthetic estimate induced by the real-synthetic gap.
+The key to constructing such a valid confidence interval is choosing how many synthetic samples to use, so that the interval accounts for both simulation noise and the real-synthetic gap.
+On one hand, generating too many samples can make the confidence interval concentrate too tightly around the synthetic population parameter, failing to cover the true human population parameter.
+On the other hand, generating too few samples yields overly wide confidence intervals dominated by stochastic noise.
 The optimal sample size depends on the discrepancy between the real and synthetic response distributions, which is unknown in practice.
 This necessitates a data-driven approach to determining an appropriate number of simulated responses.